-These toolkits are Crown copyright but may be downloaded for free, and freely distributed provided this notice is retained: No warranty, expressed or implied, is made and users should satisfy themselves as to the applicability of the results in any given circumstance.
+The toolkits available here are Crown copyright but may be downloaded for free, and freely distributed provided this notice is retained.
+No warranty, expressed or implied, is made and users should satisfy themselves as to the applicability of the results in any given circumstance.

 Aquatic Species Invasiveness Screening Kit (AS-ISK)